WilliamSchack/Spotify-Downloader/README.md

     - **Month** - Release month of the song
     - **Day** - Release day of the song
     - **Codec** - The codec of the downloaded song

-**Sub Folders**
-- Enclosing tag input sets the characters to open and close a tag
-    - Left character sets the opening input
-    - Right character sets the closing input
-- Sub Folders Input sets the sub folders within the chosen directory that each song will be saved to
-    - Each tag must be enclosed with the characters set in the left input field
-- Can only include these currently implemented tags:
-    - **Song Name** - Name of the song
-    - **Album Name** - Name of the album
-    - **Song Artist** - Name of the first artist of a song
-    - **Song Artists** - Names of each artist of a song "Artist1, Artist2, Artist3, ..."
-    - **Album Artist** - Name of the first artist of the songs album
-    - **Album Artists** - Names of each artist of a songs album "Artist1, Artist2, Artist3, ..."
-    - **Codec** - The codec of the downloaded song
-    - **Track Number** - The currently assigned track number
-    - **Playlist Track Number** - Track number in the playlist (Only works when downloading a playlist)
-    - **Album Track Number** - Track number in the album
-    - **Disk Number** - Track disk number
-    - **Song Time Seconds** - Time of the song in seconds
-    - **Song Time Minutes** - Time of the song in minutes "01.23"
-    - **Song Time Hours** - Time of the song in hours "00.01.23"
-	- **Year** - Release Year of the song
-	- **Month** - Release month of the song
-	- **Day** - Release day of the song
-	- **Codec** - The codec of the downloaded song

 ### Downloading